puppetlabs/puppetdb/documentation/puppetdb_connection.markdown

 ### `server_urls`

-This setting specifies how the Puppet master should connect to PuppetDB.
+This setting specifies how the Puppet Server should connect to PuppetDB.
 The configuration should look something like:

     server_urls = https://puppetdb.example.com:8081